saraf/ankinotes/_posts/2025-07-24-long-term-retention-decks.md

 title: Long term retention decks?
 ---

-# Long term retention decks - aren't *all* decks supposed to help with long term retention?
+# Long term retention decks - aren't *all* decks supposed to help with long term retention

 This is an **excellent** question that cuts to the heart of Anki philosophy.
 Let's clarify the distinction: